- HOME

 FAQ

-1. Can you skip maturity stages, or must you progress sequentially?
+1. Can you skip maturity stages, or do you have to progress sequentially?

-You typically need to progress sequentially because each stage builds on capabilities from the previous one.
-For instance, you cannot effectively implement advanced analytics if you have not first organized your data and established data controls, which are lower-stage requirements.
+You typically need to progress sequentially, because each stage builds on capabilities from the previous one.
+For instance, you can't effectively implement advanced analytics if you haven't first organized your data and established data controls, which are lower-stage requirements.

 2. What are the biggest barriers to advancing digital maturity?